heptarch/heptarch.github.io/drafts/demon.md

 might I assist?"
 "I have been carrying out researches into the optical properties of magnetised fluids."
 He must restrain himself from laughing at the absurdity.
 "In what connection?
-And how, ah, forgive me, could you possibly get access to the necessary equipment?"
+And how, ah, forgive me, how could you possibly get access to the necessary equipment?"

 A look of "I am employed by the London Pneumatic Despatch Company to do this, and